MOSA Project Structure

 Mosa.Runtime.*

 Those projects help in providing additional functions for using native instructions of the specific platform.
-For the platform you’re using, that project is not strictly required to create an OS with MOSA.

 Mosa.Tool.*